rust-lang/book/nostarch/chapter03.md

 Listing 3-1: A `main` function declaration containing one statement

 Function definitions are also statements; the entire preceding example is a statement in itself.
-(As we will see below, *calling* a function is not a statement.)
+(As we’ll see below, *calling* a function is not a statement, though.)

 Statements do not return values.
 Therefore, you can’t assign a `let` statement to another variable, as the following code tries to do; you’ll get an error: